-Use correct words for familiar people, objects, and animals.
+ndard 2: Communicate with others to express self.
+Infants Young Toddlers Older Toddlers Three Year Olds Four Year Olds (Birth - 11 months) (9 - 18 months) (16 - 36 months) (36 - 48 months) (48 - 60 months) Use correct words for familiar people, objects, and animals.
 Describe observable characteristics of objects, such as color and size, with simple words.
 Expand their vocabulary by asking others to name unfamiliar objects.
 Express emotions, talk about position and direction, and describe actions using a variety of words.
 Describe the use of familiar objects, including objects that belong in the same category based on how they are used.
 Determine the meanings of unknown words by asking questions or using contextual clues, with modeling and support.
 Use several words that explain the same idea (i.e., synonyms) and opposites.
 Use acquired vocabulary in conversations.
-Determine the meaning of unknown words using prior knowledge and context clues in conversation.
+Determine the meaning of unknown words using prior knowledge and context clue in conversation.
 Speak in a way that is understood by most familiar people.
 Speak in a way that is understood by unfamiliar listeners but may make some pronunciation errors.
 Speak in a way that is understood by unfamiliar listeners, with few pronunciation errors.
 Use some pronouns.
-Use the plural forms of some nouns and verbs, not always correctly.
+Use the plural forms of some nouns, not always correctly.
 Use the past tense of some verbs.
-Use simple adjectives in statements ("big," "little," "hard," "soft") Use common prepositions, correct subject- verb agreement, pronouns, and possessives.
-Correctly use a variety of different types of words, including prepositions, regular and irregular plural forms of nouns, pronouns, possessives, and regular and irregular past tense verbs, most of the time.
+Use simple adjectives in statements.
+Use common prepositions, correct subject-verb agreement, pronouns, and possessives.
+Correctly use a variety of different types of words, including prepositions, regular and irregular plural nouns, pronouns, possessives, and regular and irregular past tense verbs, most of the time.